 These measures failed to stem the tide of desertion and battlefield setbacks, however.
-Stalin then resorted to more drastic measures, personally writing Order No.227 on 28 July 1942 (?, 223).
-The order called for the immediate creation of 200-man blocking detachments to be staffed by Red Army soldiers and positioned in the rear of all units.
-They were part of a broader interlocking monitoring and sanctioning system of secret police (NKVD), surveillance and censorship, and penal battalions for officers (shtrafbaty) and companies for soldiers (shtrafroty).10 Blocking detachments were to establish positions two-three kilometers behind the front lines to fulfill three tasks: return straggling or lost soldiers to their units; prevent desertion and defection through fear of sanction; and to imprison or kill commanders or soldiers that deserted, defected, exercised poor judgment, or otherwise represented a threat to cohesion.11
+Stalin then resorted to more drastic measures, personally writing Order No. 227 on July 28, 1942.43 The order called for the immediate creation of two-hundred-man blocking detachments to be staffed by Red Army soldiers and positioned in the rear of all units.
+They were part of a broader interlocking monitoring and sanctioning system of secret police (NKVD), surveillance and censorship, and penal battalions for officers (shtrafbaty) and companies for soldiers (shtrafroty).44 Blocking detachments were to establish positions two to three kilometers behind the front lines to fulfill three tasks: return straggling or lost soldiers to their units; prevent desertion and defection through fear of sanction; and imprison or kill commanders or soldiers that deserted, defected, exercised poor judgment, or otherwise represented a threat to cohesion.